brian-voter/brian-voter/README.md

 If you would like to chat about anything I've mentioned here or have any opportunities to share, I'd love to hear from you!
 Feel free to connect with me at bvoter97@gmail.com.

-Find me on GitHub at https://github.com/brian-voter!
+Find me on LinkedIn at https://www.linkedin.com/in/brian-voter/!

 <!--
 **brian-voter/brian-voter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.